Cappielow: History

 On 12 December 2008, Morton announced the purchase of a stand from longtime rivals St Mirren, who were leaving their Love Street home to move to St Mirren Park.
 It will be re-erected at the "Wee Dublin end".
 It was also announced two of St Mirren's floodlights had also been purchased, to be put at either end of the Cowshed.

-On 19 August 2022, Greenock Morton announced a new commercial partnership with Dalrada Technology UK which seen the stadium renamed to Cappielow Park supported by Dalrada Technology UK with immediate effect.
+On 19 August 2022, Greenock Morton announced a new commercial partnership with Dalrada Technology UK which saw the stadium renamed to Cappielow Park, supported by Dalrada Technology UK with immediate effect.

 Location

 Cappielow Park is across East Hamilton Street from the River Clyde, by the A8 road towards Port Glasgow and Glasgow.
 The uncovered home terrace behind the goals on the turnstile side runs along Sinclair Street.
 The ground is approximately five minutes walk from Cartsdyke railway station, which is served by the Inverclyde Line.
 The railway line runs immediately behind the Main Stand and passengers have a brief view of the Cappielow pitch as the train goes over the bridge at the Sinclair Street end of the ground.